Samsung F15 5G One UI 7 0 Android 15 Update 2025: Full Review of 55+ New Features & Improvements

 Smarter Customization

-- Gallery: Lets me skip all the searching and pick any picture from my gallery to use as wallpaper.
-Quick, flexible, and easy.
+• Gallery: Allows me to bypass all the search options and select any picture on my gallery as my wallpaper.
+Rapid, responsive and convenient.

 New Frames and Effects